GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

   </figcaption>
 </figure>

-FLEDGE uses [interest groups](#interest-group-detail) to enable sites to display ads that are relevant to their users.
+FLEDGE uses [interest groups](#interest-group-detail) to allow sites to display ads that are relevant to their users.

-For example, when a user visits a website that wants to advertise its products, an interest group [owner](#interest-group-detail) (such as a [demand side platform or DSP](/docs/privacy-sandbox/glossary/#dsp) working for the site) can ask the user's browser to add membership for the interest group.
-The group owner (in this example, the DSP) does this by calling the JavaScript function `navigator.joinAdInterestGroup()`.
-If the call is successful, the browser records:
+For example, when a user visits a site that wants to advertise its products, an interest group [owner](#interest-group-detail) (such as a [demand-side platform (DSP)](/docs/privacy-sandbox/glossary/#dsp)) can ask the user's browser to add membership for the interest group.
+If the request is successful, the browser records:

 * The **name** of the interest group: for example, 'custom-bikes'.
 * The **owner** of the interest group: for example, 'https://dsp.example'.
-* Interest group **configuration information** to enable the browser to access bidding code, ad code, and realtime data, if the group's owner is invited to bid in an online ad auction.
-This information can be updated later by the interest group owner.
+* Interest group **configuration information** to allow the browser to access bidding code, ad code, and real-time data, if the group's owner is invited to bid in an ad auction.

 {% Aside %}